IFCA-Advanced-Computing/anjana/docs/source/intro.rst

    source .venv/bin/activate

-Using `pip`_:

-Install anjana (linux and windows):
+Install anjana (linux and windows) using `pip`_:

 .. code-block:: console

    pip install anjana

-Using git:

-Install the most updated version of anjana (linux and windows):
+Install the most updated version of anjana (linux and windows), using git:

 .. code-block:: console